How Long Does RAM Last?

 Even when there are continued advancements such as faster speed (MHz) and lower CAS latency, it all depends on the technical advancement of processors.

-This is why it is best to know what RAM is compatible with your PC first before buying the best gaming RAM.
+This is why it is best to know what RAM is compatible with your PC first before buying your RAM.
 Generally, you could last around 8 to 12 years before needing an upgrade but that is only if you want to play the latest games without consuming too much memory.

 However, if you are habitually using 75-90% of your memory all the time when playing games and opening other software in the background, this can harm your RAM’s performance and longevity.
 Overloading your RAM will cause some crashes on your games and other applications which can be a significant factor.